Kyoto Gakuen University

 Fall and Winter Terms

-Kyoto Gakuen (KGU) is a private institution of 2,800 students, located near Kyoto.
-The hillside campus provides opportunities for North Central College students to join clubs and use athletic facilities, computer centers, cafeteria, student health services, campus bookstore and library.
+Both campuses provide opportunities for North Central College students to join clubs and use athletic facilities, computer centers, and student health services, as well as a campus bookstore, library and cafeteria.

 Internships are available